Prenatal care | Medical Council of Canada

 3. construct an effective initial management plan, including

-1. discussing the patient’s adjustment to pregnancy (e.g., mood, work, stress, family);
+1. discussing the patient’s adjustment to pregnancy (e.g., mood, work, stress, family),

-1. prenatal and parenting classes;
+1. prenatal and parenting classes

-3. substance use or substance use disorder;
+3. substance use or substance use disorder

-5. lifestyle (e.g., physical and sexual activity, travel);
+4. lifestyle (e.g., physical activity, sexual activity, travel)

-4. discussing an appropriate follow-up plan for patients with a positive genetic screening result (e.g., amniocentesis, specialist referral);
+4. discussing an appropriate follow-up plan for patients with a positive genetic screening result (e.g., amniocentesis, specialist referral),